 Common Revolver Malfunctions

-Now that we have learned the difference from a jam and stoppage, can you now see the significance in defining them in the way I have done?
+Now that we have learned the difference between a jam and stoppage, can you now see the significance in defining them in the way I have done?
 As I move into the realm of the revolver malfunction I think you will clearly see that most revolver malfunctions tend to be actual jams instead of simple stoppages.
 There is a very good reason for this too.
 Revolvers are more prone to jams due primarily to the fragility and close mechanical tolerances of the revolver mechanisms.

 The swing out cylinder of the double-action revolver is, by its very nature, a somewhat fragile and finely fitted instrument; so, the alignment of the revolver’s cylinder, crane, yoke, and ejector rod must be perfect or the action will bind up.
 A blow to the gun that probably wouldn’t affect an auto-loader, such as accidentally dropping it on a hard surface, could easily spring a revolver’s cylinder in the crane, rendering it completely un-serviceable.
 Many police officers have had the occasion to use their side arms as field-expedient night sticks in years past, and revolvers are notorious for being seriously damaged after that kind of treatment.
 It sounds horrible on paper but when you’re fighting for your life, you do what you gotta do.